Tioman Island never fails to disappoint if you’re looking to take a brief break from the daily grind in Singapore!

-Another must-visit site on your trip to the Island is the Asah Waterfall which is a majestic waterfall nestled deep within nature itself and gives you the best view of the water splashing down coupled with the sounds of birds and other animals in the nearby jungle.
+Another must-visit site on your trip to the Island is the Asah Waterfall, Paya Waterfall and Juara Waterfall which is a majestic waterfall nestled deep within nature itself and gives you the best view of the water splashing down coupled with the sounds of birds and other animals in the nearby jungle.

 #7: Relax and Do Nothing

-Well, your vacation doesn’t all have to be walking or diving and whatnot, you can choose to have a quiet relaxing time at the Paya Beach, arguably the most beautiful beach on the Island with the sounds of the sea breeze the only ones filling your mind.
+Well, your vacation doesn’t all have to be walking, diving, swimming and getting all tired.
+You can also choose to have a quiet relaxing time at Paya Beach, arguably the most beautiful beach on the Island with the sounds of the sea breeze filling your mind.

 #8: Indulge In Tioman Island Nightlife